jostylr/mathpebbles/src/templates.md

 This is where we create the various input types.
 They are:

-* bignum.
+* decimal.
 This add or subtracts based on the power of 10 selected.

 ---